influxdata/awesome/docs/part-1/introduction-to-influxdb.md

 ![architecture drawing]({{site.url}}/assets/images/part-1/introduction-to-influxdb/1-architecture.png)

 InfluxDB, released in 2013, is the best time series database available for storing metrics and sensing data.
-It has since evolved into a full blown time series application development platform used by thousands of developers to create customer facing IoT, server monitoring, financial applications, bespoke monitoring applications for thousands of servers and devices, and many many other applications.
+It has since evolved into a full blown time series application development platform used by thousands of developers to create; customer facing IoT, server monitoring, financial applications, bespoke monitoring applications for thousands of servers and devices, and many many other applications.
 Take a look at various [case studies](https://www.influxdata.com/_resources/case-studies/) and [customer testimonials](https://www.influxdata.com/customers/) from IBM, Adobe, Hulu, Cisco and more.
 InfluxDB is more than the leading time series database.
 InfluxDB also includes the InfluxDB User Interface (InfluxDB UI) and Flux.
 The InfluxDB UI is a time series management, visualization, and dashboarding tool.
 It also offers a script editor for Flux.
 Flux is a functional scripting and query language that enables data processing tasks like sophisticated data transformation and alerting.

 Telegraf is the open source server agent for collecting metrics and events.
 Telegraf is plugin driven and compiles into a single binary.
 There is a huge collection of input, output, aggregator, and parser plugins that enable developers to collect data, apply transformations to it, and write it to the destination datastore of their choice.